domenk/esp32-arduino-lib-builder-windows/README.md

 There are two main paths you can take to build custom arduino-esp32 library:

-1. Use lbernstone's [esp32-arduino-lib-builder](https://hub.docker.com/r/lbernstone/esp32-arduino-lib-builder) using Docker.
+1. Use Espressif's [ESP32 Arduino Lib Builder](https://github.com/espressif/esp32-arduino-lib-builder) using Ubuntu on VirtualBox.

-2. Use Espressif's [ESP32 Arduino Lib Builder](https://github.com/espressif/esp32-arduino-lib-builder) using Ubuntu on VirtualBox.
+2. Use lbernstone's [esp32-arduino-lib-builder](https://hub.docker.com/r/lbernstone/esp32-arduino-lib-builder) using Docker.

-## Build arduino-esp32 using Ubuntu
+## Build arduino-esp32 on Windows using Ubuntu

 This page will guide you through all steps needed to build custom arduino-esp32 on Windows from scratch.

-Instructions last updated: 2021-08-10, [arduino-esp32](https://github.com/espressif/arduino-esp32) version `2.0.0-rc1`.
+Instructions last updated: **2021-08-31**, [arduino-esp32](https://github.com/espressif/arduino-esp32) version **2.0.0**.

 ### Add ESP32 board to Arduino IDE